Lumorti/tongue/README.md

 tongue say The phrase you want them to say
 ```

-To see if all the words for a phrase are available without doing the full speech generation, use any of:
+To quickly see if all the words for a phrase are available without doing the full speech generation, use any of:
 ```bash
 tongue check "The phrase you want to check" tongue check The phrase you want to check